Meeting with Juliette Katz

 My son and my boyfriend.

-The object/decorative element that makes you feel good at home?
+The object/decorative element that makes you feel at home?

 My bed.
-I slept for a long time on a really bad mattress that hurt my back, so I never went there (except for sleeping badly).
-Now that we have a mattress that is much too good, I admit that I spend (a lot of) time there (working, crying, meditating...).
+For a long time I slept on a really lousy mattress that hurt my back, so I never went there (except to sleep badly).
+Now that we have a mattress that's much too good, I have to admit that I spend (a lot of) time there (working, crying, meditating...).

 You juggle your job and your life as a mom.
-How do you keep your balance despite your obligations?
+How do you keep your balance despite your commitments?

-It took me a real time to adapt and accept this new life.
+It took me a long time to adapt and accept this new life.
 After 6 months, I found my balance.
 Our balance.
-When my son is in daycare (twice a week), that's when I work the most.
-Even if my bed calls me to chill, I force myself to work as much as possible to have time available for my child when he is at home.
-My boyfriend and I are lucky enough to work from home, so we take turns when a work emergency comes up.
+When my son is at nursery (twice a week), that's when I work the most.
+Even if my bed calls me to chill out, I force myself to work as hard as I can to make time for my child when he's at home.
+My boyfriend and I are lucky enough to work from home, so we take turns whenever there's a work emergency.
 It's not easy every day, but we manage!

-If you had to talk to the Juliette of 10 years ago, what would you say to her?
+If you had to talk to the Juliette of 10 years ago, what would you say?

-To believe in herself and to stop giving so much importance to the words of others.
-To trust herself more and to be bold.
+To believe in herself and stop giving so much importance to other people's words.
+To trust herself more and be bold.

 Photo credits @Jean-Charles Chavarin and @Eliott Aubin